Return to Real Life (Minimalist Challenges Part 10)

-Don't buy anything – not lunch, not a latte, not a magazine, not a lipstick – nothing.
+Don't buy anything – not lunch, not a latte, not a lipstick – nothing.
 Don't add anything to an online shopping cart – in fact, don't even browse.
 Plan ahead so you have enough diapers, formula, toilet paper, and prescription medicines.
 If you run out of milk, drink something else.
 If you run out of cereal, make toast or eggs instead.
 No exceptions and no excuses!

 Now pay attention.
 Notice when ads or promotions make you feel like you "need" to shop, or when you simply feel an impulse to spend your money.
 How much of our shopping is mindless or habitual?
 (The morning Starbucks run, anyone?)
 How can we become more aware and intentional about shopping?

 I love the internet.
 I wouldn't have this blog without it.
 We wouldn't connect via social media, email, Skype, or Zoom either.
 The internet makes research easier and opens up tons of news and entertainment options.